giorgi-tsu/lecture-datascience.myst/lectures/pandas/intro.md

 A DataFrame is how pandas stores one or more columns of data.

-We can think of a DataFrames as multiple Series stacked side by side as columns.
+We can think of a DataFrame as multiple Series stacked side by side as columns.

 This is similar to a sheet in an Excel workbook or a table in a SQL